 PaPs constitute an off-the-shelf capacity product for international rail freight services.
-In order to meet the applicants' need for flexibility and the market demand on the Corridor, PaPs are split up in several sections, instead of being supplied as entire PaPs, as for example from 'Start Point(s)' to 'End Point(s)'.
+In order to meet the applicants' need for flexibility and the market demand on the Corridor, PaPs are split up in several sections, instead of being supplied as entire PaPs.
 Therefore, the offer might also include some purely national PaP sections - to be requested from the C-OSS for freight trains crossing at least one border on a corridor in the context of international path applications.